 Open today from 8:00am to 4:30pm.

-Bangor Housing is a public housing agency in Bangor, Maine that participates in the Section 8 Housing Choice Voucher, Public Housing, and Family Self-sufficiency programs.
-As of January 17th, 2019, Bangor Housing has 1 waiting lists that are open now or opening soon.
+Bangor Housing is a public housing agency in Bangor, Maine that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
+As of May 20th, 2019, Bangor Housing has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.